 Snowflake is a somewhat small town located in the state of Arizona.
 With a population of 5,666 people and two constituent neighborhoods, Snowflake is the 66th largest community in Arizona.

-Snowflake is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Snowflake is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Snowflake is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Snowflake who work in food service (16.01%), management occupations (10.21%), and personal care services (8.22%).
+There are especially a lot of people living in Snowflake who work in food service (14.17%), office and administrative support (11.56%), and healthcare (10.12%).

-Snowflake is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Snowflake is a great place for families with children to consider.
+First of all, many other families with children live here, making Snowflake a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Snowflake has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Snowflake’s overall crime rate is lower than average for the country.

-The percentage of adults in Snowflake who are college-educated is close to the national average for all communities of 21.84%: 18.16% of the adults in Snowflake have a bachelor's degree or advanced degree.
+The percentage of adults in Snowflake with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.58% of adults in Snowflake have a bachelor's degree or advanced degree.

 The people who call Snowflake home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Snowflake residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Snowflake include German, European, Irish, and Danish.
+The greatest number of Snowflake residents report their race to be White, followed by Native American.
+Important ancestries of people in Snowflake include European, German, Irish, and Norwegian.

 The most common language spoken in Snowflake is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Navajo and Spanish.